Recurrent Pregnancy Loss

 - Color Doppler flow studies to evaluate blood flow to the lining of the uterus.

-- How can the immunologic factors causing implantation failure be diagnosed ?
+Q. How can the immunologic factors causing implantation failure be diagnosed?

 - Antinuclear antibody [ANA] panel – Antinuclear antibodies have also been shown to be embryotoxic.

-- Antithyoid Antibody [ATA] Panel :- Antithyroid antibodies have no direct effect on preimplantation embryos, but are a marker of activated T cells in the lining of the uterus.
+- Antithyroid Antibody [ATA] Panel:- Antithyroid antibodies have no direct effect on preimplantation embryos but are a marker of activated T cells in the lining of the uterus.